AES-Outreach/Fall-2023-Coop-Interviews/README.md

 # OutStem Front-end Challenge

 Welcome to the OutStem front-end challenge.
 Submission instructions are listed below.
-The deadline to submit this challenge is **Monday January 23rd, 9:00 AM**.
+The deadline to submit this challenge is **Tuesday May 23rd, 9:00 AM**.
 We would like to emphasize that we are looking for effort, and that the challenge is just part of our discussion with you during the interview, so don’t worry if your solution is *hacky* or even if it doesn’t work, we want to see it!

 ## The Challenge

-The challenge is to build a "Rate My Dog" application that wraps the existing [Dog API](https://dog.ceo/dog-api/).
-This is meant to be a fun app where users can rate dogs from 10/10 to 15/10 (as dogs are amazing), inspired by the [WeRateDogs](https://twitter.com/dog_rates) twitter account.
+The challenge is to build a fun card game app, where users will be given cards from a [standard deck of playing cards](https://en.wikipedia.org/wiki/Standard_52-card_deck), and make guesses about the next card that will be drawn.

 The design and layout of the website is totally up to you, though you will be judged on the look, feel, and usability of your application, so do your best to respect best practices in web design.

+For this challenge, we will be using the [Deck of Cards API](https://www.deckofcardsapi.com/), which creates a deck of cards for you, gives you a `deck_id`, and keeps track of which cards are left as you draw cards.

 ## Goals